"Foul!" screamed the Gryffindors.

 - The Slytherin v Gryffindor Quidditch Cup final, won by Gryffindor with Harry Potter as their Seeker during his third year at Hogwarts, was particularly full of ill-tempered fouling incidents (PA15).

-- Fouls and their awarded penalty shots, often take place during the Quidditch World Cup and league matches (GF8, QA6, Pm).
+- Fouls and their awarded penalty shots, often take place during the Quidditch World Cup and league matches - due to the fast and furious nature of such games (GF8, QA6, Pm).

-In sports situations, the word 'foul' means an unfair or illegal play or to commit a such an offence against an opponent. (http://www.oxforddictionaries.com/definition/english/foul)
+In sports situations, the word 'foul' means an unfair or illegal play or to commit a such an offence against an opponent.
+(Oxford English Dictionary: foul)